A funny thing happened the first time walking became “daily” instead of “when life allows.”

 Translation: calories burned from regular movement that isn’t a workout.

-Think stairs, standing, walking to places, pacing while on a call, and life stuff that quietly adds up.
+Think stairs, standing, walking to places, pacing while on a call, and life stuff that adds up over time.

 Walking boosts that “background burn” without demanding a shower and a motivational speech.